-One notable aspect of the Company's management structure is its relatively flat hierarchy, which facilitates direct access to the Board and Management for shareholders.
-This approach promotes transparency and open communication between the Company and its shareholders.
+The Company retains an Investor Relations consultant on a permanent basis to assist and support shareholder meetings and written communications.
+The Company regularly receives and responds to shareholder enquiries.
 The Company actively encourages dialogue with shareholders, particularly at Shareholder Meetings.
 Shareholders are reminded to provide any questions they may have in advance of these meetings, ensuring that their concerns and queries are addressed.

 The independent external auditor is invited to attend all Annual General Meetings to further enhance shareholder engagement.
 This inclusion allows shareholders to have direct access to the auditor and seek clarification or ask questions pertaining to the annual audit.
-The Company demonstrates its commitment to transparency and accountability by providing this opportunity.